Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: What remains to be done

 The left-hand side of this flow chart corresponds to the Ambrosio-Baradat-Brenier particle system \eqref{eq-21}-\eqref{eq-22}.
 Its right-hand side corresponds to the approach of the present article.
-We stopped at $ \epsilon$-\MAG\ for $k$-fluids.
-The two lowest arrows on the right remain to be explored.
+We stopped at $ \epsilon$-\MAG\ for $k$-fluids, using mathematics that need to be consolidated later at several points.
+The mathematics of the quantum force arrow are still to be discovered.
+The two lowest arrows on the right also remain to be explored.